 \end{prop}

-\begin{proof} We prove the proposition for the Simpson compactified Jacobian; the proof for the Esteves compactified Jacobian is similar.
-The normal fans of the zonotopes $Q_{S, \ud}(\xi)$, with respect to the lattice $\Lambda^* = H^1(G,\ZZ)$, are independent of the edge lengths, as are the incidence relations among them.
-It follows that $E_{\widetilde \Delta_{\ps}}$ is independent of the edge lengths.
+\begin{proof} The normal fans of the polytopes $Q_{S, \ud}(\xi)$, with respect to the lattice $\Lambda^* = H^1(G,\ZZ)$, are independent of the edge lengths, as are the incidence relations among them.
+It follows that $E_{\widetilde \Delta_{\phi}}$ is independent of the edge lengths.
 We may therefore assume all edge lengths are 1.
-In this case, the quotient $E_{\widetilde \Delta_{\ps}}/\Lambda$ is the Oda--Seshadri compactified Jacobian for the parameter $\underline q_H$, by \cite[Theorem 13.2]{OdaSeshadri79}. \end{proof}
+As before, by the identification of Remark~\ref{rmk:reduction to degree zero} we may assume $d = 0$.
+In this case, the quotient $E_{\widetilde \Delta_{\phi}}/\Lambda$ is the compactified Jacobian for the numerical polarization $\phi$, by \cite[Theorem 13.2]{OdaSeshadri79}. \end{proof}